Officers kill armed suspect in St. Louis suburb, police say

 The county police officers, who are assigned to Jennings, which like Ferguson is a suburb of metropolitan St. Louis, have been placed on administrative leave following the late Wednesday shooting, St. Louis County Police Sergeant Brian Schellman said on Thursday.

+Police identified the dead man as Michael Willis Jr., 42, of St. Louis.
+Willis is black and the two officers involved in the shooting are white, Schellman said.
+Each officer has four years service in the county police department, he said.

-He said the officers are white and the suspect, 42, is black.
-Schellman did not identify the officers, but said records showed the suspect had served eight years in prison.
+Schellman did not identify the officers, but said records showed that Willis had served eight years in prison.
 Police recovered a loaded .22-caliber rifle at the scene, he said.

-The suspect is believed to have been known to a woman who had called police earlier on Wednesday night reporting a man knocking on her door with what she described as a sawed-off shotgun, Schellman said.
+The incident started when a woman called police earlier on Wednesday night reporting a man knocking on her door armed with what she described as a sawed-off shotgun, Schellman said.

+The man, who witnesses said was looking for an ex-girlfriend, left before police arrived, but returned later on Wednesday, Schellman said.

 The vehicle accelerated toward them and the officers jumped out of the way as it crashed into one police car and then the second, Schellman said.
 The man exited the vehicle carrying a long gun and ran behind some townhouses, he said.